French colonization of Texas: Spanish response

-In 1688, the Spanish sent three more expeditions, two by sea and one by land.
+In 1688, the Spaniards sent three more expeditions, two by sea and one by land.
 The land expedition, led by Alonso De León, discovered Jean Gery, who had deserted the French colony and was living in Southern Texas with the Coahuiltecans.
 Using Gery as a translator and guide, De León finally found the French fort in late April 1689.
 The fort and the five crude houses surrounding it were in ruins.
 Several months before, the Karankawa had attacked the settlement.
 They destroyed the structures and left the bodies of three people, including a woman who had been shot in the back.
 A Spanish priest who had accompanied De León conducted funeral services for the three victims.
-The chronicler of the Spanish expedition, Juan Bautista de Chapa, wrote that the devastation was God's punishment for opposing the Pope, as Pope Alexander VI had granted the Indies exclusively to the Spanish.
-The remains of the fort were destroyed by the Spanish, who also buried the French cannons left behind.
-The Spanish later built a fort on the same location.
+The chronicler of the Spanish expedition, Juan Bautista de Chapa, wrote that the devastation was God's punishment for opposing the pope, as Pope Alexander VI had granted the Indies exclusively to the Spaniards.
+The remains of the fort were destroyed by the Spaniards, who also buried the French cannons left behind.
+The Spaniards later built a fort on the same location.

 In early 1689, Spanish authorities received a plea, written in French.
-Jumano scouts had received these papers from the Caddo, who asked that they be delivered to the Spanish.
+Jumano scouts had received these papers from the Caddo, who asked that they be delivered to the Spaniards.
 The papers included a parchment painting of a ship, as well as a written message from Jean L'Archevêque.
 The message read:

 De León later rescued L'Archeveque and his companion Jacques Grollet.
 On interrogation, the men maintained that over 100 of the French settlers had died of smallpox, and the others had been killed by Native Americans.
 The only people known to have survived the final attack were the Talon children, who had been adopted by the Karankawa.
 According to the children, the settlement had been attacked around Christmas of 1688, and all the remaining settlers had been killed.